mofog/BootstrapForLimeSurvey/README.md

   });
 </script>
 ```
-2. Step: Set question type to "Array".
+Step 2: Set question type to "Array".
-3. Step: Define question as mandatory.
+Step 3: Define question as mandatory.
-4. Step: Edit subquestions, but don't add any, just hit "Save changes" so that LimeSurvey is happy.
+Step 4: Edit subquestions, but don't add any, just hit "Save changes" so that LimeSurvey is happy.
-5. Step: Edit answer options.
+Step 5: Edit answer options.
-  1. Step: Click the pencil to "start the HTML editor in a popup window".
+  Substep 1: Click the pencil to "start the HTML editor in a popup window".
-  2. Step: In the popup window, click on the button to add an image.
+  Substep 2: In the popup window, click on the button to add an image.
-  3. Step: Click on "browse server".
+  Substep 3: Click on "browse server".
-  4. Step: Upload all your SAM images.
+  Substep 4: Upload all your SAM images.
-  5. Step: Select one of the uploaded images by double clicking.
+  Substep 5: Select one of the uploaded images by double clicking.
-  6. Step: Copy the URL of the image to your clipboard.
+  Substep 6: Copy the URL of the image to your clipboard.
-  7. Step: Hit "Cancel" in the "Image properties" window.
+  Substep 7: Hit "Cancel" in the "Image properties" window.
-  8. Step: Close the HTML editor popup window.
+  Substep 8: Close the HTML editor popup window.
-  9. Step: Set the "Answer option" for the first SAM image to
+  Substep 9: Set the "Answer option" for the first SAM image to
   ```
   <img src="(INSERT CLIPBOARD CONTENT HERE)" />
   Example:
   <img src="/upload/surveys/921666/images/sam-a-1.png" />
   ```
-  10. Step: Add the remaining SAM images to your liking and adapt the URL accordingly, for example:
+  Substep 10: Add the remaining SAM images to your liking and adapt the URL accordingly, for example:
   ```
   <img src="/upload/surveys/921666/images/sam-a-2.png" />
   ```
-6. Step: Done.
+Step 6: Done.